bahador1/motracker/README.md

 You will have to download the pretrained weights for the neural-network models using shell scripts provided below `pre_trained models` folder.

+**Note**
+For using the opencv empowered with GPU, you may have to compile a CUDA enabled version of OpenCV from the following sources

 ## How to use it